AmethystDev2713/Lets-Make-A-CPU/README.md

 ## Our First Instruction Processor!

-Let's Build it together!
+Let's build it together!
 Make sure you leave plenty of room to the left and above this so that we can add other components later on!

 ![Simple Input Bus](Images/Simple%20Input%20Bus.png "Simple Input Bus")